-She completed her law degree while working as a domestic helper in Singapore
+She completed law degree while working as a domestic helper in Singapore

-SINGAPORE - Ms Jayanthi Gamage was at work in August 2023 when an e-mail arrived in her inbox.
+SINGAPORE – Ms Jayanthi Gamage was at work in August 2023 when an e-mail from the University of London arrived in her inbox.

-Included in that letter from the University of London were four letters - PASS - which marked the end of her seven-year journey to complete a law degree and a dream come true.
+It included the word “Pass”, which marked the end of her seven-year journey to complete a law degree and a dream come true for the then domestic helper.

-Describing the 43-year-old Sri Lankan’s journey as a ‘long’ one makes light of it - it spanned two countries miles apart, and saw her juggling her studies while working as a domestic helper in Singapore.
+Describing the 43-year-old Sri Lankan’s journey as a “long” one makes light of it.
+It spanned two countries thousands of kilometres apart, and saw her juggling her studies over several years while working as a domestic helper in Singapore.

-A job as a helper here earned her twice as much as her previous job as an audit assistant in Sri Lanka, Ms Gamage told The Straits Times.
+A job as a helper here earned her twice as much as her previous job as an audit assistant in Sri Lanka did, Ms Gamage told The Straits Times.
 So three years after starting her law course, she decided to leave the comforts of home in 2019 to fund her degree.

 She quashed any qualms of venturing to a foreign country for the first time, as she was determined to make her childhood dream come true.
 Law is a calling, said Ms Gamage, who failed the entrance exam to Sri Lanka Law College 10 consecutive times from 2000.

-“It was a very long journey and took a lot of hard work,” Ms Gamage, now a supervisor at a cleaning company, told The Straits Times.
+“It was a very long journey and took a lot of hard work,” Ms Gamage, now a supervisor at a cleaning company, told ST.

 “My emotions can’t be put into words but now I know when there’s a will, there’s a way.”

 Challenges in a foreign land